Baked Stuffed Shells with Mascarpone and Spinach

 RICOTTA CHEESE: Cottage cheese is a common replacement for ricotta.
 Make ricotta yourself if you enjoy such things.

-MASCARPONE CHEESE: Mascarpone makes this recipe special or use cream cheese with some sour cream to lighten the texture.
+MASCARPONE CHEESE: Mascarpone makes this recipe special.
+Sub Crème Fraîche or use cream cheese mixed with a bit of sour cream.

 PARMESAN CHEESE: Substitute Romano cheese.